-Justin Bieber in Korean Chili Paste by "Red" Hong Yi
+Justin Bieber in Hot Sauce by Hong Yi

 Justin Bieber found himself in some hot sauce this weekend after making some inappropriate comments at the Anne Frank House.
 The teen pop star paid a visit to the museum in Amsterdam on Friday and saw fit to write in the museum’s guestbook: